samjtro/zets/zets/20220420172310-boost_5/README.md

 - each sensor is a container
 - those containers connect as nodes to a structure that is deployed and managed with k8s
 - graph theory comes into play with large scale node architectures

-**We are building skynet**

-- kubernetes architecture; nodes can all communicate with themselves and pass data, edge computing is what happens when the car uses all sensors as nodes in the cluster
-- mars rover communicates with itself through mesh communication from sensors running as nodes
+- kubernetes architecture; nodes can all communicate with themselves and pass data
+- edge computing is what happens when the car uses all sensors as nodes in the cluster; or the mars rover, sensors running as nodes communicate through mesh
-- we are writing the architecture for computers to talk to each other in a variety of ways
+- k8s is the  architecture for computers to talk to each other in a variety of ways

 **Cybersecurity**